-- 1.-Extend the knots families with alternation number one and dealternating number n into more general families with any alternation number and any dealternating number. - 2.-Find a new lower bound for the alternation number.
+1.-Deepen the study of the alternation number and others related invariants.
 Abe gave a lower bound for the alternation number of a knot by using the Rasmussen invariant (which is derived from the Khovanov homology).
-Actually, there is not another type of lower bound, but we would like to show that this inequality is not sharp for some knots. - 3.-Improve the tabulation of the alternation number and the dealternating number of prime knots.
-These invariants have been calculated for some knots; however, for all prime knots up to twelve crossings these invariants have not been completely determined. - 4.- Advance in the tabulation of the minimum number of crossing changes between any two knots.
+Actually, there is not another type of lower bound, but we would like to show that this inequality is not sharp for some knots.

+2.-Improve the tabulation of the alternation number and the dealternating number of prime knots.
+These invariants have been calculated for some knots; however, for all prime knots up to twelve crossings these invariants have not been completely determined.

+3.- Advance in the tabulation of the minimum number of crossing changes between any two knots.
 Kanenobu has obtained results to improve the knots table of up to seven crossings.
 However, there are still undetermined values.